The power of LLMs in software development

 We’re getting close to a working data extraction and formatting project.
 What could go wrong now?

-Out of curiosity, let's try adding watchdogs.
-Once the response is parsed, the email extracted, let's match it against the original string.
-If it's ok, then we have a high confidence rate that the email is correct.
+Out of curiosity, let’s try adding watchdogs.
+Once the response is parsed and the email extracted, let’s match it against the original string.
+If it’s OK, then we have a high confidence rate that the email is correct.
 Any other case must be flagged as a failure to either retry or do manual processing.

 Out of a total of 700 datapoints, 370 had an email and 125 failed to be cleaned.

-I find that a ~30% failure rate is acceptable in this situation, given the time saved for cleaning over 300 datapoints.
+A ~30% failure rate is acceptable in this situation, given the time saved cleaning over 300 datapoints.

 Note that in this experimentation, I didn’t mention false-positives where PARISjohn.doespy19@gmail.com would also have been detected as a valid email.
 I encountered only one datapoint in this situation.